 The Holidays - The most wonderful time of the year!!
 And - sometimes the most difficult and full of stress as well, particularly for parents.
 So, how to ENJOY the Season, and your children?
-I'm sharing some amazing posts I've read lately that fit with our family values.
-Yours may be totally different, which is great!
-Simply a snapshot of what we are into these days.
+I'm sharing some favorite posts I've read lately that fit with our family values.
+A snapshot of what we are into these days!

 "I’ve read all the books about discipline, but realized they are all forms of one idea: the control and management of children.
 It’s oxymoronic: We also say we want to raise children who will become autonomous, courageous, compassionate and deep-thinkers when they become adults.
 Citizens of a democracy.
 Leaders of the world.
 Yet our discipline in at home and at school still reflect the Industrial Revolution.
 A clockwork of control through rewards and punishments where sitting still and simply doing what you are told might reap benefits."

-Kindness Elves.
 I know many people LOVE their Elf on a Shelf.
-No judgement, you're doing what works for you and your family.
-It is however something that doesn't work for us.
+No judgement!
+It just doesn't work for us.
 I dislike the focus on external motivation, punishment/rewards, and that "someone is always watching."
 I want my child to make the right decisions for the right reason, whether or not anyone is watching or will find out later.
 THAT is success to us, which means building very strong internal motivation.
 I do however see the magic and fun that the Elf can bring for kids, and that's why I love the concept of Kindness Elves.
 You can still have a cute Elf or two, name them, and bring them out every year.
 However instead of the Elf "always watching", they teach children ways to spread kindness, peace and love during the Holiday Season.
 Who can argue with that?!
 More about Kindness Elves.